 Prior to loading the institutional appendix for the upcoming year, you must first access an existing IA record on the INAPPEN - Maintain Institution Appendix screen in SFAS.

-PROD

-Student Financial Assistance System

-2020-JAN-30

-[INAPPEN] Maintain Institution Appendix

-01 Program Year:

-Start:

-End:

-02 Institution>

-03 Field>

-Area>

-Level>

-Enter Fin the action field

-Enter the previous program year, institution code and an existing program code on completing the Rule_14_P table are in section 3.3.3 of this job aid).
+PROD Student Financial Assistance System [INAPPEN] Maintain Institution Appendix 2020-JAN-30 01 Program Year: End: Start: 02 Institution> 03 Field> Level> Area> Enter F in the action field Enter the previous program year, institution code and an existing program code For your IA load to be successful, all program codes must be present on the Rule_14_P table (instructions on completing the Rule_14_P table are in section 3.3.3 of this job aid).